 If Video equipment is being used as part of the TRICS Survey, it is the responsibility of the Survey Company to attain permission from the client before the survey is undertaken, stating the reasons why the use of video is required.
 Permission might also be required from the Local Highway Authority if equipment is being mounted on street furniture.
 Adequate signage in the vicinity of the video recording equipment needs to be provided to notify individuals of surveillance information processing, the signs should also state people's rights of access to recordings/images of themselves.
-Video equipment should only be placed in areas required for the purposes of the survey and should have consideration to the privacy of the general public, the survey company should undertake a Privacy Impact Assessment (PIA) to ensure that all cameras serve a legitimate purpose for the undertaking of the survey company prior to the survey being undertaken.
+Video equipment should only be placed in areas required for the purposes of the survey and should have consideration to the privacy of the general public, the survey company should undertake a Privacy Impact Assessment (PIA) to ensure that all cameras serve a legitimate purpose for the undertaking of the specific transportation survey.
+All camera locations will be agreed, in writing, between the site operator and the survey company prior to the survey being undertaken.